Tech-Scribblings/InterdimensionalGitJourneys/journeys/good-morning-git-v1-exercise-026-Submodules.md

 # Exercise 026 - Submodules

+Embark on an interdimensional journey and learn to create wormholes with git submodules.
+Bridge the gap between parallel universes and unlock the potential for infinite collaboration!

+In the realm of Git, submodules play a similar role.
+They serve as stable wormholes, connecting external repositories to your project, allowing for seamless collaboration across the multiverse of code.

+In a universe filled with countless parallel worlds, scientists strive to connect these dimensions and harness the power of interdimensional collaboration.
+By creating stable wormholes, they bridge the gaps between these worlds, facilitating the exchange of knowledge and wisdom.

 In this exercise, you'll learn how to use git submodules to include external repositories in your project.
 It's like creating a stable wormhole between parallel universes!